tosa-community/tosa-roller/README.md

 Sample data files are located in [`data`](data).

 2. Enter the role slots you would like to add to the list.
 Leave a line blank to continue to the next step.
-Alternatively, you can specify the role list from a flag using the `-f` option.
+Alternatively, you can specify the role list from a file using the `-f` option.
 3. For every player, enter the scrolls they are using as a comma separated list.
 Prefix the roll with a `-` to enter as a cursed scroll.
 For example, to add a `Jailor` blessed scroll and a `Coroner` cursed scroll to a player (This stage is skipped when using the `-r` option):

 ```